-In Peru we have a common saying which is “The nature of a wanderer (traveller) is to make her path along the way.”
-One cannot be in control of everything as we do in our daily lives at home.
-The fact is that travelling offers us the opportunity to let go of the need to want to control everything, and lets us enjoy the beauty of travelling whatever challenges it might pose us.
+In Peru we have a common saying which is “The nature of a wanderer (traveller) is to make their path along the way.”
+One cannot be in control of everything as we also intent do in our daily lives at home.
+The fact is that travelling offers us the opportunity to let go the need to control everything.

-Your resilience and open-mindedness will be put to the test no matter how experienced of a traveller you are.
-The world is full of differences that you need to be prepared to embrace.
+Your resilience and open-mindedness will be challenged no matter how experienced of a traveller you are.
+The world is full of differences that you need to embrace.
 Finally, looking back on your trip, you will be proud of the impact it had on you mentally and physically.

 Now, Prepare your body.